Trader and financier Laurence Fink, managing trillions.

-Success in the financial markets for many traders comes so suddenly that the wave of success simply blows the head off the lucky one who held his first million in his hands.
+For many traders, success in the financial markets comes so suddenly that the wave of success simply blows away the head of the lucky person who holds their first million in their hands.

-However, an equally surprising phenomenon on Walt Street is the history of bankruptcies and suicides, when people took huge profits and were unable to keep them, moreover, they became bankrupt, went to prison or even committed suicide.
+However, an equally astonishing phenomenon on Wall Street is the stories of bankruptcies and suicides, where people, having taken enormous profits, were unable to hold on to them, even going bankrupt, going to prison, or even committing suicide.

-But do you know who there really are?
-Those who fell from the top, worked on their mistakes, and rose, despite general criticism and censure from fellow investors.
+Those who fell from the top, learned from their mistakes, and rose again, despite widespread criticism and condemnation from fellow investors.

 The most interesting thing is that, unlike many stock market gurus, he had practically nothing to do with the stock market world; no one in his family was involved in finance.